Everything you need to know about the most impactful scalable training method for software companies today.

 Because of this, most of the research and resources in the market are centered around this type of education and target learner.

-However, fortunately, many of the principles of instructional design, content creation, and assessments are the same, making the resources below still pretty helpful.
+However, fortunately, many of the principles of instructional design, content creation, and assessments are the same, making the resources below still helpful.